A Travel and Lifestyle Blog

 Ahhhhh, social media, the necessary evil of our times.
 Love of hate it, its here to stay.
+But is social media the new validation tool?
 Grab your cuppa, lets discuss.

 I will put it straight out there, Im not the most knowledgable or, if Im really laying my cards on the table, interested, in social media gal on the block.
 I know it rules the world, but I don’t get the rules.
 Personally, I never was into Facebook, (still not) so maybe I just don’t have that wiring?
 Its always, always been about writing for me, so maybe I havent as yet, mentally invested that heavily into social media?